XLazer4/XLazer4/README.md

 # Hey! 🐢

-I'm a smart contract developer with over three years of experience in the blockchain industry.
+I'm a blockchain developer with over three years of experience in the blockchain industry, including EVM and Solana.
 I'm passionate about DeFi and enjoy investing and coding.
-I have worked on multiple projects and gained experience in Solidity, currently exploring blockchain interoperability.
+I have worked on multiple projects and currently building [ISC](https://isc.money/), flatcoin on solana with over $2M TVL.

-### My Skills
-* Smart Contract ~ Solidity
-* EVM
-* HTML/CSS/JS
-* Web3 and Blockchain Research
-* Git

 ### Stats